cryotools/cosipy/README.md

 * static.nc file, created in the step above
 * 1D fields of all required dynamic input files
 #### Procedure:
 There are two different preprocessing scripts in the utilities folder to create the needed gridded input data.
 One is especially designed for the usage of csv file from a datalogger of an AWS station.
-This file is called aws_logger2cosipy.py with the corresponding configuration file
+This file is called aws_logger2cosipy.py with the corresponding configuration file 'aws_logger2cosipyConfig.py'.
+Input data from a GCM (global climate model) or RCM (regional climate model) can be used as well, if the data is stored in a csv file similar to the datalogger file.<br>
-'aws_logger2cosipyConfig.py'.<br>
+With the wrf2cosipy utility (script 'wrf2cosipy.py' with configuration file config.py), WRF output can be used directly to create the needed COSIPY input file.<br>
-The 'csv2cosipy.py' script with the corresponding configuration file 'csv2cosipyConfig.py' is a more general file.<br>
+Very important: For the aws_logger2cosipy.py version the temperature unit has to be defined in the aws2cosipyConfig.py configuration file. <br>
-Very important: For the aws_logger2cosipy.py version the temperature has to be in degree Celsius.<br> For the following example, you have to use the csv2cosipy.py file.<br>
+For the following example, you have to use the aws2cosipy.py file.<br>
 For solar radiation, a model after Wohlfahrt et al. (2016; doi: 10.1016/j.agrformet.2016.05.012) is used. <br>
 For air temperature, relative humidity and precipitation constant lapse rates, which have to be set, are used. <br>
 Wind speed and cloud cover fraction kept constant for all gridpoint at on time step.<br><br>